glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 This algorithm was developed for FreeBSD in 1994 by Poul-Henning Kamp, to replace the aging :class:`passlib.hash.des_crypt`.
 It has since been adopted by a wide variety of other Unix flavors, and is found in many other contexts as well.
+Due to it's origins, it's sometimes referred to as "FreeBSD MD5 Crypt".
-Security-wise it is considered to be steadily weakening (though not yet broken), and most unix flavors have since replaced with with stronger schemes, such as :class:`~passlib.hash.sha512_crypt` and :class:`~passlib.hash.bcrypt`.
+Security-wise it is considered to be steadily weakening (due to fixed cost), and most unix flavors have since replaced with with stronger schemes, such as :class:`~passlib.hash.sha512_crypt` and :class:`~passlib.hash.bcrypt`.